FAQ

 • Either all data is made public via the API or none

-• Presentation sites can filter which data (e.g. which case study) to show via the API
+• Presentation sites can filter which data (e.g. which case study) is shown via the API

 • Showing images is a special case because it also depends on licenses and the IIIF server

-There is no option (or plans to add one) to hide parts of the data for specific users.
-Reasons for this is that it would conflict with one of our core values (open) but there are also practical reasons, e.g. to avoid duplicates.
-If a strict separation is needed, using multiple OpenAtlas instances would likely be a better alternative.
+There is no option (or plans to add one) to hide parts of the data for specific users as that conflicts with one of our core value - to be open.
+Furthermore, there are practical reasons, e.g. to avoid duplicates.
+If a strict separation is needed, using multiple OpenAtlas instances might be a better solution.

 How to enter professions